thecandlestick/silverbullet/website/Dev Environment.md

 [Docker](https://www.docker.com/) is a tool that allows you to deploy a customized OS environment with no installation required.
 Provided inside the assignment repository is a _Dockerfile_ which will allow you to deploy and interact with the exact environment that your code will be graded in.
 This can be helpful if you do not wish to or cannot install the required packages.

 Experienced MacOS or WSL users may use this Dockerfile to complete the assignments if they wish, but this process is still experimental and not officially supported yet.
-It is highly recommended that you set up a Linux VM even if you intend to try using Docker.
+It is highly recommended that you set up another Dev Environment option as a backup even if you intend to try using Docker.

 ### For MacOS users: